zhao0707/ultralytics/docs/en/datasets/detect/index.md

 - [African-wildlife](african-wildlife.md): A dataset featuring images of African wildlife, including buffalo, elephant, rhino, and zebras.
 - [Signature](signature.md): A dataset featuring images of various documents with annotated signatures, supporting document verification and fraud detection research.
 - [Medical-pills](medical-pills.md): A dataset featuring images of medical-pills, annotated for applications such as pharmaceutical quality assurance, pill sorting, and regulatory compliance.
+- [Dental-radiography](dental-radiography.md): A dataset containing dental X-ray images, annotated for applications such as dental diagnostics, implant detection and cavity identification.

 ### Adding your own dataset